Zamindaar Babu Trilok Nath: Treaty of Sugauli

 Nath adjusted the map few times when the territory of Nepal and British India was revised under the treaty.
 Modern day pillars of the borders were chosen by him.

 Trilok Nath Road Churaha

 To commemorate his services, a five-kilometer road linking Nepal and India was named after him.
 This road is now a major transport route.
-It was built on his personal land donated by his eldest son Ayodhya P Shrivastav.
+It was built on his personal land donated by his eldest son Ayodhya P Srivastava.

 High school

 Nath established the first high school in western Nepal and named it after Laxmi Prasad Devkota, a Nepali poet.
 Today, the school is in poor condition due to a lack of responsible trustees.

 Death

 It was reported that Trilok Nath died of a heart attack after a considerable portion of his land was taken by the government in the "Land Reform Act" passed by King Mahendra of Nepal.